SidneyNemzer/elm-port-helper/README.md

     }
   },
   examplePort2: message => {
-    // As you can see, this port has no callback, so the function is defined
+    // This port has no callback, so the function is defined
     // directly as the value instead at port.func alert(message)
   }